-OpenXDMoD doesn't support the "billing" metrics (yet?) but only CPUh and GPUh.
-For this reason, you need to use the [sreport or our script](#).
+OpenXDMoD currently supports only CPUh and GPUh metrics, not the [billing](#) metrics (yet?).
+For this reason, you need to use [sreport or our script](#) if you want to view the billed metrics.

 sacct

 You can see your job history using 'sacct':